 Jon Hird is a teacher, teacher trainer and ELT materials writer based in Oxford.
 He teaches at the University of Oxford and frequently gives teacher-training talks and workshops in the UK and overseas.
 He has written and contributed to many ELT publications for a number of publishers.
 His most recent publications include Oxford Learner’s Pocket Verbs and Tenses (OUP) and components of the Language Hub, Roadmap, Navigate, Keynote, Oxford EAP and Life course book series.
 He has also written and adapted a range of materials for learners with dyslexia.

-Linguistic Mediation in the Secondary School Classroom: Skills, Strategies and Activities (B1+) and Towards Mastery: Ideas for Inspiring Advanced Learners (C1+) of English
+Linguistic Mediation in the Secondary School Classroom: Skills, Strategies and Activities (B1 and above) and Towards Mastery: Ideas for Inspiring Advanced Learners (C1 and above) of English

 He is the academic director for online courses for the International House World Organisation overseeing their suite of asynchronous teacher development courses and is a consultant to a number of educational organisations to assist them in their synchronous and asynchronous course provision.
 His current area of interest and research is learner expectations in peer to peer social presence within asynchronous courses.

 Chia Suan Chong

 Effective international communication: helping students communicate successfully across cultures

 Chia Suan Chong is a writer, communication skills trainer and teacher trainer.
 She delivers both online and face-to-face training to teachers and learners around the globe.